 Add another dimension to your projects with TeamGantt’s board feature.
 Plan and track your project’s big picture with a linear timeline in Gantt view, and prioritize and organize tasks for smoother workflows in Board view.

 Now your team doesn’t have to choose between multiple project management styles or software tools.
-Every task from your gantt chart can be pulled into a native board team members can easily work from.
+Every task from your gantt chart can be pulled into a native board team members can easily work from and see updates to in real time.

 With TeamGantt’s board feature, your project plan isn’t an afterthought or add-on.
 It’s the engine that powers everything in your project.